Overview:How to Fix Salty, Spicy, or Burnt Food (Real Solutions)

 How to Fix Burnt Food

-- Add liquids: Water, stock, or coconut milk can soften minor burnt flavors.
+A little water, stock, cream, or coconut milk can help soften minor burnt notes.

 Pro tip: Prevention works best—cook on medium heat, stir frequently, and use heavy-bottomed cookware.